htim327/NonHermitianDriving/docs/source/ModifiedAFAI.rst

            % calculate measmat which determines how many particles are located
            % at this site vs. how many particles are located at the site above
            % that one.
 Also calculate the rotation matrix that transfers
-           % particles between these to sites.
+           % particles between these two sites.
            ind1 = [1 i j];
            ind2 = [2 i (j-1)];
            [rotmat,measmat] = PresenceRevealed2(Li,Lj,ntimes,ind1,ind2);